nicholas-stancio-saka/shop_it/README.md

 - Implement Lazy Load
 - Mungkin category bisa dibuat swipe pake PageView atau yng mirip.
 Depends on the requirement maunya gimana
 - Image placeholder kalau fail

+### Product Search
+- There is no search API. so fetch all products and manually search
+- If the products never changes, bisa store local storage to improve performance